caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

 **sunblocker**
 --------------------------------------------------

-  Use sunblocker to remove solar RFI.
+  Use sunblocker to grid the visibilities and flag UV cells affected by solar RFI.
 See description of sunblocker on github repository gigjozsa/sunblocker in method phazer of module sunblocker.py.

   **enable**